EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr6/ns-pbr6.md

 Possible values: ALLOW, DENY

 <b>srcIPv6</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>operator</b>
-Logical operator.
+Either the equals (=) or does not equal (!=) logical operator.
 Possible values: =, !=, EQ, NEQ

 <b>srcIPv6Val</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>srcPort</b>
 Port number or range of port numbers to match against the source port number of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.

 <b>srcPortVal</b>
 Source port (range).
 Maximum value: 65535

 <b>destIPv6</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>destIPv6Val</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>destPort</b>
 Port number or range of port numbers to match against the destination port number of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

 <b>destPortVal</b>